Sales

 0

-Unaddressed objections don't disappear.
-They sit in the prospect's head as unresolved friction, growing in significance after the call ends.
-When they try to internal-sell your product to their colleague or manager, that objection surfaces — and without you in the room to handle it, the deal stalls.
-The prospect doesn't know how to answer it, feels embarrassed to go back to you having said it's promising, and goes quiet instead.
+Unresolved objections do not disappear.
+They sit in the prospect's head as unresolved friction and grow in significance after the call ends.
+When the prospect tries to internal-sell your product to their manager or finance partner, that objection resurfaces — and without you in the room to handle it, the deal stalls.
+The prospect feels awkward returning to you having implicitly endorsed the deal, and goes silent instead.

 "

 Ghosting is a decision the prospect made during your call.
-You just didn't know it.
+The leverage point is the call itself, not the follow-up.

-"I'll send over the deck and we can go from there."
+14% of ghosts in our dataset trace to a single sentence at the end of the call: "I'll send over the deck and we can go from there."
 This is the ghost-invite sentence.
-It feels polite and low-pressure.
-In reality, it creates a vacuum.
-The prospect has no obligation, no calendar hold, and no defined action.
-Without a mutual next step — both parties agreeing on exactly what happens next, when, and why — the follow-up email feels like an interruption rather than a continuation.
+It feels polite.
+In reality it creates a vacuum — no calendar hold, no defined action, no obligation.
+The follow-up email then feels like an interruption rather than a continuation of an agreed plan.

 What reps assume happened

-• The prospect seemed engaged — it must be timing
+• They seemed engaged — must be timing on their end

 • The demo went well; ghosting is out of my control